said2810/Deploying-MongoDB-Application-and-accessing-it-from-Mongo-Express-on-Kubernetes./README.md

    6. kubectl delete -f mongo-express.yml to delete the Service and Deployment.

 # To open your Application
+ to get the ExternalIP of service:
- > kubectl get svc mongoexpress-service -n sa3iid-namespace >>> to get the ExternalIP of service
+ > kubectl get svc mongoexpress-service -n sa3iid-namespace

 * open the browser on your local machine and type: http://ExternalIP-service:300000